Capital One Landing Airport Restaurants: Guide & Access Rules

 My take on the Capital One Landing concept

-Now the issuer is being even more innovative compared to what currently exists.
 Personally I think what Capital One is doing here is brilliant.
 With lounge crowding having become such an issue, it’s often not actually fun to linger in lounges for an extended period of time.
 Rather you might just want to grab something to eat, and then sit somewhere quieter.
 Many airport lounges have become overcrowded cafeterias.

 In that sense I really love this concept, since you can enjoy a good meal, even if you don’t have much time.
 This is a smart evolution of the traditional lounge concept.

-We’ve of course seen Priority Pass restaurants become popular in recent years, where those with a Priority Pass membership can get a certain dollar credit toward food & drinks at restaurants.
+We’ve of course seen Priority Pass restaurants become popular in recent years, where those with a Priority Pass membership can get a certain dollar credit toward food and drinks at restaurants.
 The catch is that the restaurants generally aren’t great.

 Bottom line